-In literature, foil characters are often the unsung heroes, offering readers a unique lens through which to view the protagonist and the broader themes of the story.
-A foil character is typically a secondary character whose traits contrast sharply with those of the main character, shedding light on their key qualities.
-Recognizing and interpreting these contrasts can greatly enhance the reader’s understanding and enjoyment of the story.
+In literature, foil characters are often unsung heroes, serving as a literary device that offers readers a unique perspective on the protagonist and the story’s broader themes.
+A foil character is typically a secondary figure whose traits sharply contrast with those of the main character, highlighting key qualities.
+Recognizing and interpreting these contrasts can deepen the reader’s appreciation and enjoyment of the story.

 From Sherlock Holmes and Dr. Watson to Shakespeare’s many creations, examples of foils abound in literature, shaping the dynamics of stories in unexpected ways.
 By placing these contrasting characters side by side, authors are able to highlight unique attributes, making their fictional creations more vivid and engaging.